IBM/chopstix/docs/workflow.md

     chop-marks BINARY HOTFUNC

-will return the addresses of the being/end points for the function.
+will return the addresses of the begin/end points for the function (as well as the library to profile, if the function is within a dynamic library).
 From now on, we call them `HOTFUNC_MARKS`.
 This information is going to be used for profiling the function in the next step as well as for tracing the selected invocation in the tracing step.

 Now that we know the `HOTFUNC_MARKS` that define the region of interest (ROI), we can profile its performance using the following command: